-- (4) The target for self-sufficiency in marine products listed in the second item of paragraph (2) of this Article must be in harmony with the target for food selfsufficiency listed in the second item of paragraph (2) of Article 15 of the Basic Act on Food, Agriculture and Rural Areas (Act No. 106 of 1999). - (5) The part of the basic plan that relates to measures concerning fishing communities must be harmonized with the national plan for the comprehensive use, development, and conservation of the national land. - (6) When the Government intends to establish a basic plan under paragraph (1), it must obtain the opinion of the Fisheries Policy Council. - (7) When the Government establishes the basic plan pursuant to paragraph (1), it must report it to the Diet and make it public without delay. - (8) The Government is to amend the basic plan approximately every five years, taking into account changes in the circumstances surrounding fisheries and based on an assessment of the effectiveness of the measures taken in relation to fisheries. - (9) Provisions of paragraph (6) and paragraph (7) apply mutatis mutandis to the changes of the basic plan.
+- (4) The target for self-sufficiency in marine products listed in the second item of paragraph (2) of this Article must be in harmony with the target for food selfsufficiency listed in the second item of Article 17, paragraph (2), item (iii) of the Basic Act on Food, Agriculture and Rural Areas (Act No. 106 of 1999) and other matters concerning ensuring food security. - (5) The part of the basic plan that relates to measures concerning fishing communities must be harmonized with the national plan for the comprehensive use, development, and conservation of the national land. - (6) When the Government intends to establish a basic plan under paragraph (1), it must obtain the opinion of the Fisheries Policy Council. - (7) When the Government establishes the basic plan pursuant to paragraph (1), it must report it to the Diet and make it public without delay. - (8) The Government is to amend the basic plan approximately every five years, taking into account changes in the circumstances surrounding fisheries and based on an assessment of the effectiveness of the measures taken in relation to fisheries. - (9) Provisions of paragraph (6) and paragraph (7) apply mutatis mutandis to the changes of the basic plan.